ModUDuke/courses-conclusion-and-review/chapter2.md

 ---

-## Learn Engineering by Eating Cheese?
+## Can You Learn Engineering by Eating Cheese?

 ```yaml
 type: PureMultipleChoiceExercise